gabekutner/turtle-trading/README.md

 # turtle-trading
 <br>

 A Python Package containing a collection of investing tools using the Turtle Traders Original Rules.
 All code is based on the ideas in [_The Original Turtle Trading Rules_](https://oxfordstrat.com/coasdfASD32/uploads/2016/01/turtle-rules.pdf).
-Page numbers are referenced in the code.

 Download using pip:

 ```batch
 pip install turtle-trading
 ```

-Examples using the `position_sizing` and `entries` modules:

-__NOTE__: The `exits` and `stops` modules aren't finished yet.

 ### `position_sizing` module
 ```python